 Until November 3rd, when the album officially drops, all we have is their video to Bonk Eye (available below).
 What I can offer beyond that is the sideline announcement that Rhys, also known as P.Xain, will be appearing as a guest on SCP3!
 I’ll be speaking to him soon, where I hope to get some exclusive thoughts on Fear of a Welsh Planet.
 I may even aim to have that out on the day of the record’s release.
 Otherwise, GLC are playing numerous dates before the year comes to an end.
 Make sure to get yourself down to one of them; in particular, I’ll be in attendance at their Doncaster show in November.
 There, I’ll be attempting to get some insights from the whole group on this new LP!

-Fear of a Welsh Planet will be available on November 3rd, 2017!
+Fear of a Welsh Planet is now available on iTunes!

 GLC are available on Twitter here!
 You can also visit their official site and YouTube for more music and news.
 For those like me, go over to their Spotify for a binge-listen.
-Click here for my previous interview with GLC’s Eggsy, and here for the audio!
+Click here for my previous interview with GLC’s Eggsy, and listen to the audio below.